NativeScript/workshop/docs/chapters/chapter5.md

 ### Services
 <!-- https://angular.io/docs/ts/latest/tutorial/toh-pt4.html-->

-Services are JavaScript functions that are responsible for doing a specific task only.
-Angular services are injected using Dependency Injection mechanism and include the value, function or feature which is required by the application.
-There nothing much about service in Angular and there is no ServiceBase class, but still services can be treated as fundamental to Angular application.
+Services are JavaScript functions that are responsible for doing a specific task.
+Angular services are injected using Dependency Injection mechanism and include the value, function or feature that is required by the application.
+There nothing specially related to Services in Angular--there is no ServiceBase class--but still services can be treated as fundamental to Angular applications.

 #### Creating a service

 Creating a `Service` is really simple.
 You need to import `Injectable` function and apply it as the `@Injectable` decorator.
-Then we need to create a class for our service and `export` it.
+Then we need to create a class for our service and `export` it:

-Just like this:

 ``` javascript
 import { Injectable } from '@angular/core';